 Iodine

+Taking a prenatal vitamin that includes iodine can help you get enough of this important nutrient without increasing your sodium intake.
 Iodine is essential for regulating your thyroid hormone function during pregnancy.
-It’s also key for regulating baby’s metabolism and for the development of your little one’s brain and nervous system.
+It’s also key for regulating baby’s metabolism and for the development of their brain and nervous system.
 You’ll find iodine in fish, iodized salt, and many dairy products.

 What is needed in prenatal vitamins?